Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/16 Disorders of Sex Development Gender is not Chromosomal.md

 > DNA is more what you'd call guidelines, than actual rules.

 ---
-**The Gender Dysphoria Bible is a Living Document**
+**The [[Gender Dysphoria]] Bible is a Living Document**

-The contents of this site will change over time as new additions and revisions are made to further expand upon the full breadth of Gender Dysphoria.
-In its current iteration it is severely lacking in AFAB narratives, non-binary, agender & genderfluid specific dysphoria, and Third Gender narratives.
+The contents of this site will change over time as new additions and revisions are made to further expand upon the full breadth of [[Gender Dysphoria]].
+In its current iteration it is severely lacking in AFAB narratives, [[non-binary]], agender & genderfluid specific dysphoria, and Third Gender narratives.
 The GDB is an open source and publicly funded project, [content](https://github.com/GenderDysphoria/GenderDysphoria.fyi) and [fiscal](https://patreon.com/curvyandtrans) contributions are extremely welcome.

 [I'm going to regret paying the co-pay for this test eventually because it was pretty pricey… but I had my karyotype done.
 Just got the results.
 ](https://twitter.com/TransEthics/status/1223942625708761088)

-I –a trans woman– have XX chromosomes.
+I –a [[transgender|trans]] woman– have XX chromosomes.

 the GC crowd can g\[REDACTED\]k themselves